 Simple English definitions for legal terms

-Read a random definition: town
+Read a random definition: demonstrative evidence

 A mutual fund is like a big piggy bank that lots of people put their money into.
 The people who run the piggy bank are really good at investing the money to make more money.
 They spread the money out into different things like stocks and bonds to make sure they don't lose all the money if one thing goes down.
 There are two types of piggy banks: one where you can take your money out anytime you want, and one where you can only trade with other people.
 The government makes sure the piggy banks follow rules to protect the people who put their money in.